aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 This dialog allows us to add php script, php unit or php server configurations to run or debug PHP scripts, unit tests and web applications.

 We will configure a web server configuration in the sections below to run\debug Laravel applications

+### Opening the debug configurations dialog using the context menu

+Open the Laravel project that you want to debug in PhpStorm

+use `ctrl+opt+d` keyboard shortcut to open the debug configurations context menu.

+use the up\down arrow key to select the `edit configurations ...` item

+hit enter to open the Run\Debug configuration dialog

+- Popup the debug configurations context menu

 ### Debugging using php artisan serve command